-Kabbage has decided to suspend their personal loan program.
+Kabbage has decided to suspend their personal loan program (previously called Karrot).
 Their website states that they have increased their focus on small business lending.
 Compare the best personal loans rated by LendEDU.

 In the midst of the fintech revolution and the birth of online lending, Kabbage, Inc. emerged as a leader in the business lending space.
 Offering small businesses access to quick, low cost financing, Kabbage propelled itself to the top of alternative lenders in just a few years.